Volvo XC60 Recharge hybrid reliability & safety rating

 Volvo as a brand achieved a strong eighth place finish in the 2022 Driver Power owner satisfaction survey – that’s an improvement of one place on the previous year.
 Reliability wasn’t particularly impressive, though, with a slightly worse than average 27.65% of respondents reporting a fault within the first year of ownership.

 The Volvo XC60 itself came in 69th place overall in the survey, with a much worse than average 36% of respondents reporting a problem within the first year, though this isn’t specific to the plug-in hybrid model.
+It’s worth noting that newer models often fare better in our model rundown, as the latest technology and convenience features often chime well with owners.
+Being almost seven years since the Volvo XC60 launch, probably won’t work in the SUV’s favour here.

 As for the hybrid system, this setup is used by many models in Volvo's range and in the years they’ve been on sale we’ve not heard any reports of failure.
 Of course, the three-year warranty and eight-year battery warranty for hybrid cars should help protect you.